Skip to Content

 Note: while children 13-17 traveling on the same itinerary as an adult with PreCheck may go through the PreCheck line so long as their boarding passes show the PreCheck logo.

-However, children can be excluded from this, and you never know what it will happen.
-I do not want to risk my child having to go through the “regular” security line, so I choose to get PreCheck for my children once they turn 13.
+However, children may or may not have this show on on their boarding passes, and you never know when they will or won’t.
+I do not want to risk my child having to go through the “regular” security line, so I chose to get PreCheck for my children once they turn 13.

 Because those with PreCheck status have been prescreened and deemed low risk, some of the recent security measures will no longer apply when your ticket is marked with PreCheck status and you are flying in an airport that offers PreCheck benefits.